 To start recording a live call - either incoming or outgoing - make an HTTP POST request to the call’s Recordings List subresource.
 Here’s an example cURL script:

-curl -XPOST https://api.twilio.com/2010-04-01/Accounts/ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Calls/CAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Recordings.json \ --data-urlencode "RecordingStatusCallback=https://myapp.com/recording-events" \ --data-urlencode "RecordingStatusCallbackEvent=in-progress completed" \ -u "ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token"
+curl -XPOST https://api.twilio.com/2010-04-01/Accounts/ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Calls/CAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX/Recordings.json \ --data-urlencode "RecordingStatusCallback=https://myapp.com/recording-events" \ --data-urlencode "RecordingStatusCallbackEvent=in-progress completed absent" \ -u "ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token"

 This example will begin recording call

-CAXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX, and request status updates in your application when the recording begins and ends.
+RecordingStatusCallback webhook url with all of the recording file's details when recording begins, and then again when it is posted and available for access or if no recording is created.
 To make this script work for you, make the following updates, and then paste it into a terminal window:

 - Line 1 update with a valid Account SID and active Call SID